-I am currently a doctoral candidate in the Auditory Neuroscience Laboratory at Northwestern University.
-My dissertation work is investigating rhythm and temporal processing in the perception of speech in noise, in adult drummers, vocalists and non-musicians.
-I have discovered that rhythm skills relate with the ability to understand sentences in noise, and also that stronger rhythm skills relate with stronger attention skills.
+I completed my PhD in the Auditory Neuroscience Laboratory at Northwestern University with Dr. Nina Kraus.
+My dissertation work investigated rhythm and neural timing in speech perception and cognition, in adult drummers, vocalists and non-musicians.
+I discovered that rhythm skills relate with the ability to understand sentences in noise, and also that stronger rhythm skills relate with stronger attention skills.

 Slater J, Kraus N. (2015) The role of rhythm in perceiving speech in noise: A comparison of percussionists, vocalists and non-musicians.
 Cognitive Processing.

 Impact of music training on development

-I spent three years working on a longitudinal study looking at the impact of music training on brain development and language skills in elementary school children.
-This was carried out in collaboration with Harmony Project in L.A. and revealed improvements in speech-in-noise perception and neural processing of speech as well as rhythm skills after music training.
+My qualifying project as a graduate student was a three-year longitudinal study looking at the impact of music training on brain development and language skills in elementary school children.
+This project was carried out in collaboration with Harmony Project in L.A. and revealed improvements in speech-in-noise perception and neural processing of speech as well as rhythm skills after music training.

 Slater J, Skoe E, Strait D, O'Connell S, Thompson E, Kraus N (2015) Music training improves speech-in-noise perception: Longitudinal evidence from a community-based music program.
 Behavioural Brain Research